-The previously used version 1.63 of the boost libraries is quite old and does not support C++20.
-To make newer features available, the boost libraries are updated to version 1.84 for the final 2025.0 release.
-Meanwhile, the public Preview 2024.7 first comes with an update to version 1.78 because of a pending issue that still needs to be solved.
+The previously used version 1.63 of the boost libraries is quite old and does not support C++ 20.
+To make newer features available, the boost libraries are updated to version 1.84 from the 2025.0 firmware release on.

-Some of the boost::filesystem classes have minor changes regarding their behavior, but this was adapted in the PLCnextTechnology firmware code.
+Some of the boost::filesystem classes have minor changes regarding their behavior, but this was adapted in the PLCnext Technology firmware code.
 Thus, there are no compatibility issues expected, as long as the boost code was not used directly by custom code.